top of page

 Build Self-Awareness

-Community forensic social work requires self-awareness.
-Supervision helps you strengthen it.
+Similar to other social work fields CFSW requires self-awareness.
+Supervision helps you strengthen this skill.

 This is where you examine: